-The PrPMC750 may be populated with an optional memory expansion connector, which will allow a memory mezzanine card to be attached.
+The PPMC750-2xxx also contains a memory expansion connector that permits installation of a memory mezzanine card.
 The memory mezzanine connector provides signals to support from one to four additional banks of SDRAM on the mezzanine.
-The memory mezzanine will support two banks of 9 devices and two banks of 5 devices, as shown in Figure 3-2.
+The memory mezzanine will support two banks of 9 devices and two banks of 5 devices as shown in Figure 3-2.